 Lesson 4:

-Bird Language section) will indicate what nature opportunities exist.
+Understand the languages of the birds will indicate what nature opportunities exist.
 Study that section carefully and practice in your own backyard.

 Lesson 5: